iWriteGigs

 Question #17

-A characterized by insulin resistance
+A characterized by little to no insulin secretion by the body

 C caused by a viral infection